-- 12.11 To support the identification and delivery of infrastructure and facilities across the Plan Area, an Infrastructure Needs Assessment (INA) was produced which included an infrastructure schedule for both the PPA (Appendix 3) and TTV (Appendix 4) TTV (Appendix 4) The INA forms part of the Plan for Investment and Infrastructure and is used to inform decisions on plans, programmes and priorities.
-It also demonstrates to funding bodies and investors that the LPAs have a clear understanding of the area's infrastructure needs through to 2034. - 12.12 The INA provides an assessment of the funding required to achieve the aspirations for the Plan Area and any gaps in funding provision, and hence will also support the review of the Community Infrastructure Levy (CIL) for Plymouth and decisions over the use of Section 106 agreements.
+12.11 To support the identification and delivery of infrastructure and facilities across the Plan Area, an Infrastructure Needs Assessment (INA)(249) was produced which included an infrastructure schedule for both the PPA (Appendix 3)(250) and TTV (Appendix 4)(251).
+The INA forms part of the Plan for Investment and Infrastructure(252) and is used to inform decisions on plans, programmes and priorities.
+It also demonstrates to funding bodies and investors that the LPAs have a clear understanding of the area's infrastructure needs through to 2034.

+12.12 The INA provides an assessment of the funding required to achieve the aspirations for the Plan Area and any gaps in funding provision, and hence will also support the review of the Community Infrastructure Levy (CIL) for Plymouth and decisions over the use of Section 106 agreements.
 It is a 'living document' that will be kept up to date to ensure it remains relevant in response to opportunities, pressures and changes over time, such as technological advances.
-The INA contributes to and supports the Plan for Infrastructure and Investment which is a key coordinating document and will effectively be the Infrastructure Delivery Plan for the JLP.
-The INA provides a complete list of infrastructure interventions and was used to inform the content of Annex 1 of the JLP. - 12.13 The Plan for Investment and Infrastructure, with the most up-to-date INA, and other infrastructure planning tools, such as funding calculators, will be used to help determine the value and prioritise developer contributions to achieve their most effective use alongside other funding sources.
+The INA contributes to and supports the Plan for Infrastructure Delivery Plan for the JLP.
+The INA provides a complete list of infrastructure interventions and was used to inform the content of Annex 1 of the JLP.

+12.13 The Plan for Investment and Infrastructure, with the most up-to-date INA, and other infrastructure planning tools, such as funding calculators, will be used to help determine the value and prioritise developer contributions to achieve their most effective use alongside other funding sources.